DataDog/hiring-engineers/answers.md

 Studied [how to assign tags](https://docs.datadoghq.com/tagging/assigning_tags/?) documentation to get a better idea of tags.
 I referred [configuration file location](https://docs.datadoghq.com/agent/faq/agent-configuration-files/?tab=agentv6) to get the location of my agent configuration file on ubuntu.

-I had to use sudo admin privildeges to acess and make changes to the datadog.yaml file.
-This was done by initially navigating back to the vagrant root directory and then accessing datadog.yaml file from the datadog-agent directory.
+I had to use `sudo` admin privileges to access and make changes to the `datadog.yaml` file.
+This was done by initially navigating back to the `vagrant root directory` and then accessing `datadog.yaml` file from the `datadog-agent directory`.
 Here are the commands used for the same -

 ```shell
   $ cd..